Contact tracing

 1. Fill out the "*Virological Test*" form to communicate the results of the confirmed case, after their initial report.
 If their test came back negative, the case will close.
 1. Fill out the "1.
 Contact Follow-up" to reach out all contacts that were registered in the contact listing.

-2. If the result above came back positive, fill out the "1.
-Case Follow-up" form for a second follow-up.
+2. If the result above came back positive, fill out the "CM: 3.
+Case Follow-up Report" form for a second follow-up.
 The case will only be closed if the status is "Recovered", "Dead" or "Lost to follow-up".
 2. Each contact should fill out the "Symptom Diary" form, on a daily basis, via Web forms.

 3. Fill out the "*Virological Test*" form to communicate the results of the suspected case.
 If their test came back positive, a new case is created.